nmshd/rust-crypto/README.md

 9. **Decrypting the X25519-Encrypted data:**
     Please note that all data encrypted using the X25519 algorithm includes the nonce required for decryption within the first 24 bytes of the encrypted data array.

+**For a GUI demo that utilizes the NKS solution, you can visit the [RheinSec GUI](https://github.com/halrifai/crypto-demo) Repository.**
 ## Features

 - **Encryption Algorithms**: Supports a variety of encryption algorithms, including: